 For instance, if you’re a software company that caters to a real estate enterprise, you must speak the business language of your customer.
 How can your software save them more time and costs?
 How well do you understand their pain points?
 How efficiently can your product solve its troubles?

-In the B2C world, your language needs to cater to the consumer.
+In B2C content marketing, your language needs to cater to the consumer.
 Technical jargon is more likely to be a hindrance than an advantage.
 The mantra should always be to Keep It Simple, Silly (KISS).

 For example, when Royal Enfield advertises their bikes (B2C), they focus on rider sentiments like comfort and utility.
 On the other hand, when Tata Consultancy Services pitches their expertise in outsourcing business processes (B2B), they explore an angle that complements their client, which is another business.

-Now that you have a basic idea of what B2B and B2C marketing strategies entail, let’s get into the nitty-gritty.
+Now that you have a basic idea of the difference between B2B and B2C marketing strategies, let’s get into the nitty-gritty.

 1. Types of stakeholders

-In B2C, you’re likely to address people on a more personal level.
+In B2C content marketing, you’re likely to address people on a more personal level.
 Even if the decision involves a family member or a friend, their conversation will not be based on long-term revenue or statistics.
 They would like to make a decision based on what is practical.
 Your goal is to sell your goods or services in a way that an individual would find appealing.

 On the other hand, in B2B, you’re likely to sell your goods or services to a group of stakeholders (like CXOs, CEOs, CMOs), in which case the tone you choose reflects your professionalism and an aspiration to engage in a long-term business relationship with many other professionals.
 This means that you’re not just selling your goods and services but a concrete plan that would benefit multiple business stakeholders.